[Photo: Walter Cronkite and Mitch Goldstone in NYC, April 2002]

 President & CEO

-- In preparing for our evening with the Cronkite’s, we had carefully prepared not to say it.
-We both practiced and practiced, then when the time came, we both did it anyway; our first words to him were … “we watched you on TV as a little kids.”
+- In preparing for our evening with the Cronkites, we had carefully prepared not to say it.
+We both practiced and practiced, then when the time came, we both did it anyway; our first words to him were … “we watched you on TV as a little kid.”
 Oops.

-- We began by first greeting Betsy Cronkite who was most approachable; she mentioned that everyone always first greets and treasures the company of her famous, former CBS News anchor, husband and forgets about her.
-WC noticed our attention towards her, smiled and we won him over.
+- We first greeted Betsy Cronkite, who was most approachable; she mentioned that everyone always first greets and treasures the company of her famous, former CBS News anchor, and husband, and forgets about her.
+WC noticed our attention towards her, smiled, and we won him over.

 - Great conversation.
 We even turned it into a sales pitch.
-He explained that had a digital camera, enjoyed uploading his images to his personal computer, but made prints at home with his home color printer.
-Imagine “Uncle Walter” making his own prints?
+He explained that he had a digital camera and enjoyed uploading his images to his personal computer but made prints at home with his home color printer.
+Imagine “Uncle Walter” making his prints.

-- We informed him that by uploading his images directly to our company, he could receive Kodak-quality photographic prints and returned the next day via FedEx.
-[Always the entrepreneur pitching, today our business is has metamorphosed into a much larger company].
+- We informed him that by uploading his images directly to our company, he could receive Kodak-quality photographic prints and return them the next day via FedEx.
+[Always the entrepreneur pitching, today, our business has metamorphosed into a much larger company].

 - To paraphrase the evening’s conversation with WC:

 - He loved President Reagan.
 In the early 1980s, President Reagan was addressing a gathering of teachers.
-He said that the first civilian to travel aboard the Challenger Space Shuttle will be… a teacher.
+He said the first civilian to travel aboard the Challenger Space Shuttle would be… a teacher.
 He had mistakenly remarked that NASA was planning to invite a teacher rather than a journalist to travel into Space.
-Rather than clarifying the message, NASA politely went with the President’s comments and the rest was history.
+Rather than clarifying the message, NASA politely went with the President’s comments; the rest was history.
 WC was to have been selected to be aboard that fateful journey.

 - After a lengthy discussion on the Middle East, he turned to our waiter and said: “that has taken so much out of me, I’ll have a double.”

-- The future will bring populations to distant planets and one day we will have space cities on the Moon.
-Five hundred years from now, the most important date will be Americans’ landing on the moon; much like how today we celebrate the discovery of America.
-WC said that future civilizations will laugh as they explain that in our day it took four days and a flimsy old rocket ship to bring us to the Moon.
+- The future will bring populations to distant planets, and one day we will have space cities on the Moon.
+Five hundred years from now, the most important date will be the Americans’ landing on the moon, much like how today we celebrate the discovery of America.
+WC said that future civilizations would laugh as they explained that in our day, it took four days and a flimsy old rocket ship to bring us to the Moon.
 WC thinks of himself as the world’s greatest time traveler.

 - I asked what person he would have most liked to have interviewed.
 WC: Adolph Hitler.

-- Although he was hard-of-hearing, he was remarkably friendly and full of humor and stories.
-When we shared with him from where we reside, he remembered Irvine, Calif. from a profile he did over 30 years-ago when the Boy Scouts of America held a national Jamboree in Irvine and the only thing around, he recollected, were rattle snakes.
+- Although hard of hearing, he was remarkably friendly and full of humor and stories.
+When we shared with him where we reside, he remembered Irvine, Calif., from a profile he did over 30 years ago when the Boy Scouts of America held a national Jamboree in Irvine.
+The only thing around, he recollected, were rattlesnakes.
 Irvine today is a modern high-tech residential and business metropolis.
 [ScanMyPhotos.com is located on Jamboree Parkway, named after that scouting event].